Appropriately/programming-tool/README.md

 > ![Early version of a complex level design](docs/images/complex_level.png)</br>
 > Early version of a complex level, before any graphics were included

+Some of the key folders in the project are:

+- `docs/` contains project documentation as well as the GitHub pages
+- `Assets/` is where all of the code for the project lies
+  - `Assets/Tests` holds both Play and Edit mode test suites
+  - `Assets/Scripts` contains all the scripts that were written by me, to interact with **GameObjects**.

 ## Setup

 1. Install the Unity game engine